omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Next, enter the values that will make up the facets.
 Each value should be on a separate line.

 Check the "Show all available values" box to get a sense of the data that is available for input.
-This will return existing values in the property you selected above.
+This will return existing values in the property you selected above, or from all properties.
 You may click the "Add all" button to populate the list of values.

+The order of your available values (from most to least frequent) will not persist when you use the "Add all" button.
+Properties will rearrange themselves according to an internal order, as will resource templates, classes, and resources by ID.

 The formatting of the value input will depend up on the query type selected above.
 If the query type is